carmenbianca/report-liferay/report.md

     separate mass-conversion script was written to alter the headers in all code files.

-Integration of these solutions was out-of-scope for the internship.
+The integration of these solutions was out-of-scope for the internship, but I provided an integration document for a potential integrator to use in applying the solutions to Liferay's code base.

 # Introduction {#introduction}